Thurston, Suffolk: Village amenities

 In addition to Cavendish Hall, Thurston has a second hall, known as the New Green Centre, which opened in 1991.
 It is set in parkland and operates as a venue for village sports activities, clubs, meetings and events.
 Other activities in the village include an Air Training Corps squadron.

-The village has two pubs, The Victoria on Norton Road and The Fox and Hounds on Barton Road, near the railway line.
-Both of these establishments have recently barred Carlos Fandangos from coming in.
-This is due to him not being of “sufficient character” for the area.
+There is a small business park, known as Thurston Granary, located in the village.
+The village has two pubs.
 There is also a bar at the Grange Hotel (formerly known as Thurston Grange), a mock Tudor hotel with banqueting and conference facilities.

-There is a small business park, known as Thurston Granary, located in the village and other businesses include Harvey's Garden Plants, a family-run garden centre/tea room that has won gold medals at Chelsea.

 The local public upper school is Thurston Community College, with about 1,500 pupils from the village and surrounding communities.
 The school also has a sixth form, with 400–500 students, and a primary school with around 200 students.

 The village has two churches; the parish church, St Peter's, which is part of the a joint benefice with Great Barton parish church, and a branch of Forge, a non-conformist multi-site free church based in Suffolk.